yosemitebandit/vebsite/content/notes/duke-community-garden.md

 +++

-I loved working at the garden -- we built raised beds, a hoop house, a shed, a bat box, bluebird houses, compost bins and an experimental rainwater harvesting system.
+I loved working at the garden --
+I got to design and build raised beds, a hoop house, a shed, a bat box, bluebird houses, compost bins and an experimental rainwater harvesting system.
 I surveyed the site and helped work with volunteers at other area gardens too (like the excellent Durham group [SEEDS](http://www.seedsnc.org/)).

 <!--more-->

+Here's the garden's north half:

 ![DCG from above](/img/dcg-from-above.jpg)